 - Available labor.
 Many dairy producers report readily available

 sources of local and/or immigrant labor.
-A 2005 source cite available labor and a strong work ethic in the state as major reasons that industries are locating in the state.
+A 2005 source cites available labor and a strong work ethic in the state as major reasons that industries are located in the state.

 - Waste Management.
 The regulating authority (Alabama Department of Environmental Management) on waste management is given high marks for their assistance, approach and/or attitude.

 - The lack of infrastructure and isolation of dairy operations are

 considered as disadvantages by several dairy operators in the state.
 This varies from the lack of dairy equipment service and supplies to experienced veterinarians.
 Other operators indicate that supplies are as close as that Brown Truck (UPS).